Russia Says Captured Key Town In Eastern Ukraine - UrduPoint

 Russia Says Captured Key Town In Eastern Ukraine

-Moscow, (APP - UrduPoint / Pakistan Point News - 6th Jan, 2025) Russia said Monday its forces had captured the "important logistics hub" of Kurakhove in eastern Ukraine in what would be a key advance after months of steady gains in the area.
+Moscow, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) Russia said Monday that its forces had captured the "important logistics hub" of Kurakhove in eastern Ukraine in what would be a key advance after months of steady gains in the area.

-Moscow has been pressing hard in eastern Ukraine, and the claimed capture of the industrial town is a major boost for its forces just two weeks before US President-elect Donald Trump comes to power, having vowed to strike a peace deal.
+Moscow has been pressing hard in eastern Ukraine, and the claimed capture of the industrial town is a major boost for its forces just two weeks before US President-elect Donald Trump takes office, having vowed to strike a peace deal.

-Both sides are looking to secure a better position on the battlefield before his January 20 inauguration.
+Both sides are looking to secure a better position on the battlefield before Trump's January 20 inauguration.
 Moscow said Kyiv had launched its own counter-offensive on Russian territory over the weekend.

 Ukrainian forces did not confirm the claim, saying only that Russia was "conducting assault operations in the urban area of Kurakhove".